FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 A home audit involves a certified energy auditor coming to your house, calculating how much energy you use, and recommending how you can improve your home to save money on energy costs.

-Home energy audits are just one of the home improvements that qualify for the 25C Energy Efficient Home Improvement Credit.
+Home energy audits are just one of the home improvements that qualify for the 25C Energy Efficient Home Improvement Credit, which expires on Dec.
+31, 2025.
 Projects like heat pumps, heat pump water heaters, and insulation qualify as well.

 Project Type:Electrical componentsHow much funding can you receive from 25C for qualifying projects?: